Claudia Hernández (tennis)

-Claudia Hernández Salas (born 19 January 1966), known as Claudia Hernández, is a Mexican former professional tennis player.
+Claudia Hernández Salas (born 19 January 1966) is a Mexican former professional tennis player.

 Biography

 Tennis career

 Hernández was the 16 and under Orange Bowl champion in 1982 and made the girls' singles quarter-finals of the 1983 US Open.
 As a Pan American Games competitor for Mexico she won two medals, both women's doubles bronze medals, in 1983 and 1987.
 Hernández, who played college tennis for the USC Trojans, represented Mexico at the 1988 Summer Olympics in Seoul, playing singles and doubles (with Xóchitl Escobedo).
 During her nine-year Federation Cup career she featured in a total of 22 ties for her country.

 Personal life

 Hernández is married Rafael Belmar Osuna, who is the nephew of US Open champion Rafael Osuna.